team23/b5/docs/modules/docker.md

   `--pipe-in` to handle pipes (see `container_run`).
 You may use `-T` or `--disable-tty` to disable pseudo-tty allocation at all.
 All these parameters must be passed first, as other parameters will be passed to the executed command inside docker.
+* **ensure_exists**: This currently only supports one subkey 'external_networks' which can be a list of external_networks to create (if they do not yet exist) before running docker-compose.
+There is (currently) no logic implemented to clean up these external networks after they have been created by b5.
 * **sync**: List of paths to sync to docker volumes.
 See example below.
 Syncing some paths into volumes may increase the performance significantly.
 Note that these paths will only be updated when calling `docker:update` or `docker:sync`.
 Internally